Swci Delic is the artist formerly known as Swci Boscawen (born Mared Lenny).

 The ‘accidental artist’ with no previous experience of art or any form of training now calls herself Swci Delic – a deliberate play on words which describes her psychedelic style of her painting.
 Bold, large and colour-clashing, these crazy canvases gives a vivid glimpse into the chaotic condition of a brain fighting cancer.

 Her work doesn’t stop with canvases.
-She has designed record covers for musicians, painted a full size psychedelic ping pong table and produced limited edition Swci Delic footwear.
+She has designed record covers for musicians, painted a full size psychedelic ping pong table, produced limited edition Swci Delic footwear, painted the infamous “Cavavan”, created giant Pyramids sculptures, to name but a few commissions.

 Through fighting cancer and throwing herself into the world of painting, Swci finds herself rather reluctantly and almost by accident back in the limelight.
 Her courage, energy and talent makes her a truly inspiring young artist.